metal3-io/cluster-api-provider-metal3/docs/api.md

     name: bmcluster-controlplane
 ```

-## BareMetalCluster
+## Metal3Cluster

-The BaremetalCluster object contains information related to the deployment of
+The metal3Cluster object contains information related to the deployment of
 the cluster on Baremetal.
 It currently has two specification fields :

 * **controlPlaneEndpoint**: contains the target cluster API server address and